Skip to main content

 Typical dose range: 1.6–3 mg injected subcutaneously 2–3× weekly.

-2026 regulatory note: Thymosin Alpha-1 was referred to the FDA's PCAC in September 2024 and is among the peptides expected to return to Category 1 status.
+2026 regulatory note: Thymosin Alpha-1 was referred to the FDA's PCAC in September 2024 and is among the peptides removed from Category 2 in the April 15, 2026 announcement.

 LL-37